-The flag outside a school has been resting against the flagpole, unmoving all morning.
+- The flag outside a school has been resting against the flagpole, unmoving all morning.
 In the early afternoon, it starts flapping in the wind.
-At sunset, rain begins.
-Fall days were chilly, then the temperature warmed up for a few days.
-A tornado formed in the Pacific Ocean near Oregon.
-This Performance Expectation and associated Evidence Statements support the following Task Demands.
-Task Demands 1.
-Evaluate the sufficiency and limitations of data collected to explain the phenomenon.
-Identify the outcome data that should be collected in an investigation of the interactions of air masses and the resulting changes in weather conditions.
-Make and/or record observations about the interactions of air masses and/or the relationships between those interactions and patterns of weather in a particular location.
-4. Describe, illustrate, or select tools, locations, and/or methods to use in investigations of phenomena related to interactions of air masses.
-This should show how or where measurements will be taken.
-Identify, select, or describe the relevance of particular data or sources relevant to the process of weather forecasting.
-6. Predict the effects of given changes in the air masses' interactions on subsequent weather.
-7. Identify or specify inferences supported by data collected.
+At sunset, rain begins. - Fall days were chilly, then the temperature warmed up for a few days. - A tornado formed in the Pacific Ocean near Oregon.

+- 1. Evaluate the sufficiency and limitations of data collected to explain the phenomenon. - 2.
+Identify the outcome data that should be collected in an investigation of the interactions of air masses and the resulting changes in weather conditions. - 3.
+Make and/or record observations about the interactions of air masses and/or the relationships between those interactions and patterns of weather in a particular location. - 4.
+Describe, illustrate, or select tools, locations, and/or methods to use in investigations of phenomena related to interactions of air masses.
+This should show how or where measurements will be taken. - 5.
+Identify, select, or describe the relevance of particular data or sources relevant to the process of weather forecasting. - 6.
+Predict the effects of given changes in the air masses' interactions on subsequent weather. - 7.
+Identify or specify inferences supported by data collected.

-Performance MS ESS2-6 MS ESS2-6 Expectation Develop and use a model to describe how unequal heating and rotation of the Earth cause patte Develop and use a model to describe how unequal heating and rotation of the Earth cause patterns of atmospheric and oceanic circulation that determine regional climates. atmospheric and oceanic circulation that determine regional climates.
-Dimensions Developing and Using ESS2.C: The Roles of Water in Earth's Surface Systems and tem Models Processes Models Develop and use a Variations in density due to variations in Models can be used model to describe temperature and salinity drive a global pattern of to represent phenomena. interconnected ocean currents. systems and the eir interactions- uch ESS2.D: weather and climate as influenced by esses • Weather and climate are influenced by and outputs- unu band atmosphere ice landforms and living things information fl , anu These interactions vary with latitude altitude within system? and local and regional geography, all of which can - affect oceanic and atmospheric flow patterns. • The ocean exerts a major influence on weather and climate by absorbing energy from the sun, releasing it over time, and globally redistributing it through ocean currents.
-Clarifications Clarification Statements Clarification Statements Emphasis is on now patterns vary by latitude, altitude, and geographic land distribution. • Emphasis is on how patterns vary by latitude, altitude, and geographic land distribution.
-Emphasis of atmospheric circulation is on the sunlight-driven latitudinal banding, the Col Effect, and resulting provoiling winds; omphasis of according to the transfer of • Emphasis of atmospheric circulation is on the sunlight-driven latitudinal banding, the Coriolis Effect, and resulting prevaiing winds; emphasis of ocean circulation is on the transfer of by the global ocean convection cycle, which is constrained by the Coriolis Effect and the by the global ocean convection cycle, which is constrained by the Coriolis Effect and the outlines of continents outlines of continents.
+Performance MS ESS2-6 Expectation Develop and use a model to describe how unequal heating and rotation of the Earth cause patterns of · atmospheric and oceanic circulation that determine regional climates.
+Dimensions Developing and Using Models Develop and use a model to describe phenomena.
+SS2.C: The Roles of Water in Earth's Surface processes Variations in density due to variations in temperature and salinity drive a global pattern of interconnected ocean currents.
+SS2.D: Weather and Climate Weather and climate are influenced by interactions involving sunlight, the ocean, the atmosphere, ice, landforms, and living things.
+These interactions vary with latitude, altitude, and local and regional geography, all of which can affect oceanic and atmospheric flow patterns.
+The ocean exerts a major influence on weather and climate by absorbing energy from the sun, releasing it over time, and globally redistributing it through ocean currents.
+Systems and System Models • Models can be used to represent systems and their interactions-such as inputs, processes and outputs-and energy, matter, and information flows within systems.
+Clarifications and Content Limits Clarification Statements Emphasis is on how patterns vary by latitude, altitude, and geographic land distribution.
+Emphasis of atmospheric circulation is on the sunlight-driven latitudinal banding, the Coriolis Effect, and resulting prevailing winds; emphasis of ocean circulation is on the transfer of heat by the global ocean convection cycle, which is constrained by the Coriolis Effect and the outlines of continents.
 Examples of models can be diagrams, maps and globes, or digital representations.
-Content Limits Content Limits Assessment does not include the dynamics of the Coriolis effect.
-Assessment does not include the dynamics of the Coriolis effect.
-Students do not need to know : names of specific winds, different cloud types (cumulus, et al. 1996) Students do not need to know : names of specific winds, different cloud types (cumulus, cirrus etc.), names of specific ocean currents, or perform any quantitative analyses based on the etc.), names of specific ocean currents, or perform any quantitative analyses based on the Coriolis Effect, mathematical calculations beyond trends, or measurements of central Coriolis Effect, mathematical calculations beyond trends, or measurements of central tendency. tendency.
-Science Climate, temperature, atmospheric pressure, density, current, latitude, altitude, Coriolis effect, Vocabulary convection, condensation, precipitation, cloud, water cycle, air mass circulation, vegetation, latit convection, condensation, precipitation, cloud, water cvcle, air mass circulation, vegetation, latitude, Students are longitude, rain shadow. longitude, rain shadow.
-Expected to Know Science Trade winds, Easterlies, Westerlies, cumulus, cirrus, or other cloud names, Gulf Stream, Labrador , UV Vocabulary rays, horse latitudes, Tropic of Cancer, Tropic of Capricorn.
-Students are Not Expected to Rhow Bhenomena Dhanamana FIEIUIIEIId Context/ Some example phenomena for MS-ESS2-6:
+Content Limits Assessment does not include the dynamics of the Coriolis effect.
+Students do not need to know: names of specific winds, different cloud types (cumulus, cirrus etc.), names of specific ocean currents, or perform any quantitative analyses based on the Coriolis Effect, mathematical calculations beyond trends, or measurements of central tendency.
+Science Vocabulary Students are Expected to Know Climate, temperature, atmospheric pressure, density, current, latitude, altitude, Coriolis effect, convection, condensation, precipitation, cloud, water cycle, air mass circulation, vegetation, latitude, longitude, rain shadow.
+Science Vocabulary Students are Not Expected to Know Trade winds, Easterlies, Westerlies, cumulus, cirrus, or other cloud names, Gulf Stream, Labrador, UV rays, horse latitudes, Tropic of Cancer, Tropic of Capricorn.
+Phenomena Context/ Phenomena Some example phenomena Itam Charificatio 1 P 101 Ida ho Donautment of Educatio